habana_frameworks.mediapipe.fn.Crop

 # Run media pipeline

-images, labels = pipe.run()
+out, inp = pipe.run()

-# Copy data to CPU as numpy array
+# Copy data as numpy array

 if __name__ == "__main__":